derrod/warfra_re/README.md

 # Warframe App Reverse Engineering

+**Disclaimer: While these scripts mimic the behaviour of the official app(s) and only interact in with the API in a read-only manner, they may still violate the Warframe or Digital Extremes EULA/TOS and any usage of them is at your own risk.**

 This repo contains some scripts and tool written while reverse-engineering the Warframe Mobile API.
 This currently is limited to authentication and the IRC-based chat.